-

 Additional skills that would be helpful to you if you're considering a job as a steel erector are:

-Becoming a steel erector typically does not require earning a college education, so you don't need to worry about getting a college degree.
+One of the biggest questions people ask about becoming a steel erector is "Do I need a degree?"
+The good news is, steel erection typically does not require a college education, so you don't need to worry about getting a college degree.

 The apprenticeship takes the place of a college education.